johans-work/paid-source/README.md

 Only the copyright holder may sell ownership of the Asset.
 Any individual person may borrow the Asset indefinitely, and any non-individual entity may borrow the Asset for up to 1 year, after which they must remove the Asset from their systems.

-You may buy the asset here: [purchase page]
+Ownership of the Asset may be purchased here: [purchase page]

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Asset.